87471/87471.github.io/README.md

 # welcome to the SHITTIEST memes ever in existence.
-acc owned by PurplSoosh (he's very cool go sub on YT)
+owned by 87471 (she's very cool go sub on YT) revived after 3 months of fucking dying!